Patrick Egan (activist): In literature

 "In gay Paree he hides, Egan of Paris, unsought by any save me.
 Making his day's stations, the dingy printing case, his three taverns, the Montmartre lair, rue de la Goutte d'Or, damascened with flyblown faces of the gone."
 From James Joyce's, Ulysses.

+As United States ambassador to Chile, he appears as a character in Isabelle Allende’s novel, My Name is Emilia Del Valle.